Meet the Parents

 "Well, I have no objection if you do not," says Elsa.
 "It makes a good story, I admit."

-Well, what finally happens is that Hereward becomes rather drunk, and it becomes clear that this is by no means a new experience for Griselda, for she sighs in exasperation and looks over at Hereward's henchman, who we discover some time before is called Hard Barni, and who is evidently known to her.
+Well, what finally happens is that Hereward becomes rather drunk, and it is clear to me that this is by no means a new experience for Griselda, for she sighs in exasperation and looks over at Hereward's henchman, who we are discovering some time before is called Hard Barni, and who is evidently known to her.

-"Do you have a place to stay set up, Barni?" she says.
+"Is there a place set up for you and Dad to stay, Barni?" she says.
 "And if not, how much are you carrying in the way of funds?"

 "I know of nothing set up," he says, "but, as you may see from the amount of drink your father buys, we have no problem with funds."